 Internship Team – Find Your Internship Specialist

-- Sarah Spath, supports internships for the following Colleges: Engineering; Information; Merchandising, Hospitality, and Tourism; Science
+• Jazmyne Dixson, supports internships for the following Colleges: Education; Engineering; Science; Merchandising, Hospitality and Tourism; Information.

-- Corey Davidson, supports internships for the following Colleges: Liberal Arts and Social Sciences – Communication, Media & Performance (Communication Studies, Converged Broadcast Media, Dance, Media Arts, Professional & Technical Communication, and Theatre), Anthropology, Integrative Studies/Social Science; Mayborn School of Journalism; Music
+• Corey Davidson, supports internships for the following Colleges: Liberal Arts and Social Sciences – Media Arts, Converged Broadcast Media, Anthropology, and Integrative Studies/Social Sciences; Health and Public Services; Music.

 Unpaid Internship Scholarship